lisamelton/video_transcoding/README.md

 Friday, January 20, 2017

 * Add a `--cvbr` option to `transcode-video`.
 This is essentially the same as the experimental option of the same name which was removed on February 25, 2016, but now it doesn't have a bitrate argument.
-It enables a _simple_ constrained variable bitrate (CVBR) ratecontrol system, less constrained the default, producing a more predictable output size while avoiding `VBV underflow` warnings.
+It enables a _simple_ constrained variable bitrate (CVBR) ratecontrol system, less constrained than the default, producing a more predictable output size while avoiding `VBV underflow` warnings.
 Use it with `--target big` for the best results.
 * Modify the `--abr` option in `transcode-video` to no longer use a bitrate argument.
 Instead, it relies on the `--target` option to control bitrate, just like the default ratecontrol system and the new `--cvbr` option.
 So, passing a bitrate argument is now an error.
 But you should consider using `--cvbr` instead of `--abr` anyway since the former is almost always higher quality.
 * Remove the deprecated `--no-constrain` option from `detect-crop` and the `--no-constrain-crop` option from `transcode-video`.
 * Modify `convert-video` to allow HEVC format video along with H.264.